mokeyish/obsidian-enhancing-export/README.md

 ## Related resources

 - **Tutorial**: [Obsidian Tutorial for Academic Writing](https://betterhumans.pub/obsidian-tutorial-for-academic-writing-87b038060522) - tutorial on how to setup this plugin and use it for academic writing (export to `.docx`, `.pdf`, `.tex`, `.bib`)
+- **A collection of lua filters for pandoc**: [https://github.com/pandoc-ext](https://github.com/pandoc-ext) - Filters and other goodies to get the most out of pandoc, the universal document converter.
 - **Math latex editor**: [https://math.yish.org/](https://math.yish.org/)

 ## Finally